-If your website doesn’t have many backlinks it indicates a lack of authority.
-With a lower page authority and domain authority, it is harder to show up in the results of Google.
+If your website doesn’t have many backlinks, it indicates a lack of authority.
+With a lower page and domain authority, it is harder to show up in Google results.

 Getting high-quality backlinks can take time, especially if your site is new.
 The first step you should take in earning links is to create high-quality content.

-If you don’t have pages worth linking to then earning links will be even more challenging.
+If you don’t have pages worth linking to, earning links will be even more challenging.

 Once you have created several high-value pages, reach out to authoritative sites in your industry and ask them to link back to your site.

-There are tons of ways to approach this process that are beyond the scope of this post, you can read this post for more details: How to approach link building for SEO.
+There are many ways to approach this process that are beyond the scope of this post.
+You can read this post for more details: How to approach link building for SEO.